My Name is Sheol

 Imagine if you were slightly odd and the solution was to take you and lock you into a place where everyone was seriously mad.
 That would drive anyone mad.
 If you have ever been in a madhouse you know that it is an environment calculated to make you crazy and to keep you crazy.

-The book does sit firmly within the New Scripture genre, and although as a first person narration it cannot be as Hypnogogic as my other works it definitely uses some of the techniques of Hyp Prose.
+Although the book sits squarely within the New Scripture genre, as a first-person realist narration it cannot be as Hypnogogic my other works in the genre.